New proposals for delivering short breaks & respite services

 Receiving a Short Break Grant

-If you received a grant last year you will automatically receive an application form over the next few days.
-If you have not received a grant last year please download an application form.
+If you received a grant last year you will automatically receive an application form.
+If you did not receive a grant last year please download an application form.
 Please ensure you read the guidance notes before filling in the form.

 Applications will be accepted until 31 December 2017, and all money must be spent on activities or short breaks which are taken by 31 March 2018.